 Bonsai Azalea Japonica (Rhododendron)

-Japanese Azalea, in bonsai form, is one of the most valued and striking flowering varieties for pot cultivation.
-This plant, belonging to the genus Rhododendron, impresses with its abundant blooming and vivid flower colors, which can range from white and delicate pink to intense shades of red and fuchsia.
-As a bonsai, the Japanese Azalea adds a touch of refinement to any space, making it an ideal choice for lovers of ornamental plants with an artistic and compact appearance.
+Japanese Azalea, in bonsai form, is one of the most appreciated and spectacular flowering varieties for pot cultivation.
+This plant, belonging to the Rhododendron genus, impresses with its abundant blooming and vivid flower colors, which can range from white and delicate pink to intense shades of red and fuchsia.
+As a bonsai, the Japanese Azalea adds a touch of refinement to any space, making it an ideal choice for ornamental plant lovers seeking an artistic and compact appearance.

 General characteristics: